ayonli/jsext/README.md

 ## When to use augmentations

-If we're developing libraries and share them openly on NPM, in order to prevent collision, it's better not to use augmentations, but use the corresponding functions from the sub-packages instead.
+If we're developing libraries and share them publicly, in order to prevent collision, it's better not to use augmentations, but use the corresponding functions from the sub-packages instead.

-But if we're developing private projects, using augmentations can save a lot of time, it's easier to read and write, and make sense.
+But if we're developing private application, using augmentations can save a lot of time, it's easier to read and write, and make sense.